felipelouza/mm-repair/Readme.md

 ## PageRank computation

-As an application of the boolea matrix compressed format we have implemeted the PageRank algorithm.
+As an application of the boolean matrix compressed format we have implemented the PageRank algorithm.
 See the `pagerank` subfolder.

 ---